ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 The implementation is permitted to defer all of the verification of the manifest and firmware image to the bootloader.
 However, it is recommended that as much verification as possible is carried out before rebooting the system.
 This reduces the loss of system availability during a reboot, or the cost of storing the firmware image, when it can be determined ahead of time that the update will fail at least one verification check.
 This recommendation is also made for systems which repeat the verification in the bootloader, prior to final installation and execution of the new firmware.

+.. admonition:: Implementation note

+   In a trusted-client implementation of the |API|, this verification can be carried out by the update client, and then no verification is done by the implementation.
+See :secref:`trusted-client`.

 .. _dependencies: